 Tea Trails Bungalows: This collection of colonial bungalows is set in the heart of Sri Lanka’s tea country.
 It features butler service and traditional high tea experiences.

-Ani Villas: A private estate that combines contemporary design with cultural touches, offering exclusive use of the property, personal chefs, and customized activities.
+Ani Villas: A private estate that blends modern design with cultural elements.
+It offers exclusive use of the property, personal chefs, and tailored activities.

 Dining and Cuisine

 Travelling to Sri Lanka on a private jet opens up opportunities for exceptional dining experiences.
-One can enjoy both high-end gourmet meals and authentic local flavours, offering a culinary journey as extraordinary as the destination itself.
+You can enjoy fancy gourmet meals and real local flavors.
+This offers a food journey as amazing as the place itself.

 Gourmet Experiences

 Private jet travellers can enjoy exclusive dining tailored to their preferences.
-Aboard the aircraft, they can access personalized catering, including Sri Lankan fusion cuisine or international dishes prepared by skilled chefs.
-On the ground, they may dine at luxury hotels such as the Cinnamon Grand Colombo or The Fortress Resort & Spa, where culinary experts create innovative dishes using the freshest local ingredients.
+On the aircraft, they can enjoy personalized catering.
+This includes Sri Lankan fusion cuisine and international dishes made by skilled chefs.
+On the ground, they can eat at luxury hotels like the Cinnamon Grand Colombo or The Fortress Resort & Spa.
+Here, chefs make new dishes using the freshest local ingredients.

 In-flight Catering Options: